theduckhorse/Rover-Slime-Tutorial-A2/Mapping and Navigation/README.md

 =396 bytes

 ## Optimization
-could be to use characters instead of integers as it takes up 1 byte instead of 4
+to use characters instead of integers as it takes up 1 byte instead of 4

 ## Testing
 Our group had tested that the mapping and navigation algorithm vigorously to ensure that the algorithm is working.